georgeroubie/Angular-DownloadFileUtility/README.md

-# Angular-DownloadFileUtility
+# Description

-Angular Utility that downloads a file, with IE and Edge support
+Angular Utility that downloads a file, with IE and Edge support.